gvwilson/sys-tutorial/pages/index.md

 %]

 -   Open a connection to the server (we need to investigate that)
--   Send a request for the file we want (yup, going to investigate that as well)
+-   Send an [%g http_request "HTTP request" %] for the file we want (yup, going to investigate that as well)
--   Server creates a response that includes the contents of the file (ditto)
+-   Server creates a [%g http_response "response" %] that includes the contents of the file (ditto)
 -   Sends it back
 -   `requests` parses the response and creates a Python object for us (also deserves a closer look)